-This section presents the results of several policy simulations to assess the impact of four different scenarios on residential energy consumption/expenditure patterns in the U.S. All the simulations presented in this section were carried out using the incremental enumeration algorithm proposed in Section 4.1.
-Two of the four scenarios are related to climate change: (1) A 450° Fahrenheit increase in annual cooling degree days (CDD), and (2) A 450° Fahrenheit increase in annual heating degree days (HDD).
-These scenarios can be viewed as a result of a 5° Fahrenheit rise (for the first scenario) or a 5° Fahrenheit drop (for the second scenario) in average daily temperature from 65° for three months (90 days) in a year.
+This section presents the results of several policy simulations to assess the impact of four different scenarios on residential energy consumption/expenditure patterns in the U.S. Two of the four scenarios are related to climate change: (1) A 450 degree Fahrenheit increase in annual cooling degree days, and (2) A 450 degree Fahrenheit increase in annual heating degree days.
+These scenarios can be viewed as a result of a 5° Fahrenheit rise (for the first scenario) or a 5° Fahrenheit drop (for the second scenario) in average daily temperature from 65° for 3 months (90 days) in a year.
 The other two scenarios are related to the size of housing units in the U.S.: (1) A 10% increase in the floor area of all houses, and (2) a 10% decrease in the floor area of all houses.
 The predictions were carried out for 50 sets of bootstrapped parameter estimates.
 For each set of parameter estimates, 100 sets of error term draws were used for each household to simulate unobserved heterogeneity.
 The prediction results are presented in Tables 5, 6, and 7, each of which is discussed next.

-Table 5 presents the predicted residential energy expenditures as well as the observed expenditures for the base case scenario (the standard errors of the predictions are in parenthesis and are obtained from bootstrapping).
-The first two numeric columns (under the label of "sample predictions") of the table show the predicted energy expenditures and consumptions, averaged over all households, all sets of bootstrapped model parameters, and all sets of error term draws, for the sample data set.
-The third and fourth numeric columns (under the label of "sample observations") show the observed average energy expenditures and consumptions in the sample data.
+Table 5 presents the predicted residential energy expenditures as well as the observed expenditures for the base case scenario (the standard errors of the predictions are in parenthesis, and are obtained from bootstrapping).
+The first two numeric columns (under the label of "sample predictions") of the table show the average predicted energy expenditures and consumptions, averaged over all households, all sets of bootstrapped model parameters, and all sets of error term draws, for the sample data set.
+The third and fourth numeric columns (under the label of "sample observations") show the observed average (over all households) energy expenditures and consumptions in the sample data.
 For example, the model predicts that, on average, a household spends \$1100 per annum to consume 38 Million British Thermal Units (MBTU) of electricity, while the observed average household expenditure on electricity is \$1116 per annum (for 39 MBTU).
-It can be observed that the aggregate predictions are reasonably close to the observed energy expenditures and consumption (the model seems to be over-predicting natural gas consumption).
-The weights available in the data were used to expand the predicted (and observed) expenditures and consumptions to total annual energy expenditures and consumptions for all the 111.1 million housing units in the U.S. Such population totals are shown in the second half of Table 5, under "population predictions" and "population observations".
-Similar predictions were obtained for all the above-mentioned four scenarios, as discussed next.
+It can be observed that the aggregate predictions are reasonably close to the observed energy expenditures and consumptions, except a notable discrepancy in the context of natural gas consumption (the model seems to be over-predicting natural gas consumption).
+The weights available in the data were used to expand the predicted (and observed) expenditures and consumptions to total annual energy expenditures and consumptions for all the 111.1 Million housing units in the U.S. Such population totals are shown in the second half of Table 5, under